seddrums/bucket/etcd_repair.md

 >
 >systemctl restart origin-node

-and wait for two docker containers etcd will be runing
+and wait for two docker containers etcd will be running

 #### 5. Repeat procedure from 4 point to master-3 node